-The answer to the COVID-19 pandemic is in many cases retreat, shore up our defenses against the virus, and then exercise appropriate caution when returning to the fray.
-This holds true for clinical and operational protocols across the board with one exception.
-What we’ve learned during COVID-19 is that there is an opportunity inherent in marketing that requires the opposite of retreat.
+The answer to the COVID-19 pandemic is, in many cases, retreat, shore up our defenses against the virus, and then exercise appropriate caution when returning to the fray.
+This holds for clinical and operational protocols across the board, with one exception.
+We’ve learned during COVID-19 that there is an opportunity inherent in marketing that requires the opposite of retreat.

 Many practices used the last six months to move beyond just providing information to launching new telemedicine service lines that brought in revenue while providing care to patients.
 With CMS lifting regulatory restrictions and requiring reimbursement at the same rate as an in-person visit, these new service lines added necessary revenue to replace some of the losses associated with elective procedures.
 We anticipate these revenue-generating services will continue in some form long after the coronavirus is part of history.

 Practices seeking avenues to market their services now should look to social media as one of their most important practice tools.
 Occasionally updating your social media presence isn’t enough anymore; you must stay on the channel constantly to build a practice following.
 We’ve seen the practices that actively engage with their patients every day reap the reward of a more engaged patient community.